pszajows/ollama_how_to/README.md

 For the comlete list of models see: https://ollama.ai/library

-Each model listed there has its own tag list, with all available version (in different sizes and for different putposes), for instance: https://ollama.ai/library/llama2/tags
+Each model listed there has its own tag list, with all available versions (in different sizes and for different purposes), for instance: https://ollama.ai/library/llama2/tags

 ## How to use Ollama locally from CLI?